1719pankaj/code2context/README.md

 ## Features at a Glance

+- **User-friendly GUI** for interactive file selection and extraction
 - **Battery-included configurations** for web and Android projects
 - **Flexible file selection** based on directories, extensions, and patterns
 - **Markdown output** with proper syntax highlighting